wirelineio/wns/testnet/README.md

 All validators should replace their `~/.wnsd/config/genesis.json` file with the one in the repo.

-## Configure Seed Peers
+## Peer Setup

-See SEED_PEERS.md to configure your node with seed peers.
+See PEERS.md to configure your node with peers.
+Once peers have been setup, the node can be started.

+The testnet will generate blocks once 2/3 of voting power is online.